Infineon/mtb-example-psoc4-i2c-slave-callback/README.md

 In this example, a host PC running the Bridge Control Panel (BCP) software is used as the I2C master.
 LED control is implemented using a TCPWM resource (configured as PWM).
 The intensity of the LED is controlled by changing the duty cycle of the PWM signal.

-1. Connect the board to your PC using the provided USB cable through the USB connector.
+1. Connect the board to your PC using the provided USB cable through the USB connector

 2. Program the board using one of the following:

    <details><summary><b>Using Eclipse IDE</b></summary>

-      1. Select the application project in the Project Explorer.
+      1. Select the application project in the Project Explorer

-      2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**.
+      2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**
    </details>

    <details><summary><b>In other IDEs</b></summary>

    Follow the instructions in your preferred IDE.

    </details>